 from diagrams and schemes, not from plain text.
 And I explored a whole new world for me with

-this prompt: @project explain how is ___ implemented
+this prompt: @project explain how is ___ implemented and draw a scheme of how ____ works.

 I can read and have a mermaid diagram (I just copy and paste in an online mermaid editor) in front of